-EDL 820 Collective Bargaining & Conflict Resolution - 3 credits the administrator in collective bargaining and in the interpretation and maintenance of contract and personnel policies is addressed.
+EDL 820 Collective Bargaining & Conflict Resolution - 3 credits

+School leaders report that much of their interaction takes the form of problem solving, conflict resolution and negotiating.
+This course presents the principles necessary for effective behaviors in these areas in both formal and informal situations.
+In addition, the role of the administrator in collective bargaining and in the interpretation and maintenance of contract and personnel policies is addressed.
 Topics addressed include: school/community culture, conflict resolution, collective bargaining and contract maintenance (grievance, mediation and arbitration), as well as principles of power, justice and fairness.
 The course will examine how collective bargaining may be used as a tool for advocating socially-just policies and practices and balancing conflicting interests in pursuit of fairness and equity.